peleg-development/peleg-Recoil/README.md

-**# Krs Recoil

-Description:
+# **KRS Recoil**

+### **Description:**
+KRS Recoil is a highly configurable and realistic recoil system for FiveM, inspired by the Wildstar recoil mechanics.
+The script allows for detailed customization of every weapon's recoil, offering a more immersive and dynamic shooting experience.
+The script is open-source, allowing you to modify and tailor it to your specific needs.

-The script comes with a lot of new thing and fetures there is a full guide in readme.md file in the script that will guide through the install process of the script if u need any help feel free to open a ticket.
+For installation instructions and detailed configuration options, please refer to the **readme.md** file included in the script.
+If you need assistance, feel free to open a support ticket.

-Features:
+### **Features:**
+- **Full Weapon Recoil Customization**: Easily configure recoil for each individual weapon.
+- **Realistic Recoil Simulation**: The recoil system is based on realistic mechanics, enhancing the in-game experience.
+- **Inspired by Wildstar**: The recoil behavior is designed with inspiration from the popular Wildstar system.
+- **Highly Configurable**: The script offers a variety of options to adjust recoil parameters to suit your needs.
-- the script offers you the option to config every weapon recoil
+- **Open Source**: Modify and extend the script as you like.
+Full access to the source code.

-- the recoil is inspired by wildstart recoil
-- the script can will give u a lot of new things and fetures
-- with the script we will give u all the options
+### **What's New?**
-- recoil is highly configeruble and realistic
+- New and improved recoil system for more realistic gaming
-- script is open source so u can change it

-Todo list:
-Upload opensource version
+- New cool config options

+### **What's Included:**
+- Configurable recoil settings for all weapons.

+### **Todo List:**
+None i finished